A roundup of the new character creation options for Season 9 and the Oracle of War storyline for Adventurers League play in December 2019.

 Here are some interesting pieces you can drop into travel scenes in a roleplaying game.
 Carvanserais A caravanserai is a special kind of roadside inn or tavern that travelers can rest at and replenish their mounts.
 Historically, they were found in Asia, North Africa, and southeastern Europe.
 Any remote area

 As a DM, the burden of creating and populating a world for the players to explore rests on our shoulders.
-Even in role-playing games that utilize the idea of player authorship—where the game mechanics allow players to propose elements of the game world that "become" true—it's
+Even in role-playing games that utilize the idea of player authorship—where the game mechanics allow players to propose elements of the game world that "become" true—it's the task

 It's fun to come up with the occasional prop handouts for your roleplaying games; maps, letters, scrolls, contracts, and so on.
 Here are some good places to get fonts that can be used to embellish your paperwork with exotic, infernal, or alien writings.
 Blambot Blambot has a number of free